raspberrypi/pico-sdk/README.md

    if you want to use the default USB see the [hello-usb](https://github.com/raspberrypi/pico-examples/tree/master/hello_world/usb) example.

+1. Setup a CMake build directory.
+      For example, if not using an IDE:
+      ```
+      $ mkdir build
+      $ cd build
+      $ cmake ..
+      ```

-5. Make your target from the build directory you created.
+1. Make your target from the build directory you created.
       ```sh
       $ make hello_world
       ```

-6. You now have `hello_world.elf` to load via a debugger, or `hello_world.uf2` that can be installed and run on your Raspberry Pi Pico via drag and drop.
+1. You now have `hello_world.elf` to load via a debugger, or `hello_world.uf2` that can be installed and run on your Raspberry Pi Pico via drag and drop.